mishnit/mishnit.github.io/Engg-Manager-README.md

 * I value being straight-up over being political
 * I value giving info early over giving info at last-minute
 * I value taking risks over not making mistakes
+* I believe if you cannot measure something, you cannot improve it
+* I believe any organisation can have great work culture by following below rules:

+🤝 Hire the best candidates

+📋 Create a set of rules to live by

+😎 Onboard new hires in style

+📣 Over communicate with people

+👥 Keep teams small

+🎉 Make time for fun

+📝 Regular sync-up meetings

+💬 Have 1-on-1 time with individuals

+🙌 Reward, recognize, & relieve

 # My Job
 As an Engineering Manager, it is my job to: